 Storage And Handling

-SHAKE WELL BEFORE USING.
+Shake well before using.
 Store between 20° and 25°C (68° and 77°F; see USP controlled room temperature).
 Protect from freezing temperatures and direct sunlight.
-Store inhaler with the actuator (or mouthpiece) down.
-Avoid spraying in eyes.
+Store inhaler with the actuator mouthpiece down.

 Do not puncture or incinerate.
 Exposure to temperatures above 120°F may cause bursting.
 Keep out of reach of children.

 The blue actuator supplied with XOPENEX HFA should not be used with any other product canisters.
 Actuators from other products should not be used with a XOPENEX HFA canister.
 The correct amount of medication in each actuation cannot be assured after 200 actuations from the 15 g canister or 80 actuations from the 8.4 g canister, even though the canister is not completely empty.
 The canister should be discarded when 200 actuations have been used from the 15 g canister or 80 actuations have been used from the 8.4 g canister.

 Manufactured for : Sunovion Pharmaceuticals Inc., Marlborough, MA 01752 USA.
 Revised: March 2015This monograph has been modified to include the generic and brand name in many instances.